** Lendinvest review updated November 5th, 2020 **

 Am I Lending To Lendinvest Or To The Borrower?

 All loan contracts are between lenders’ and Lendinvest.
+Because of the way loans are structure, Lendinvest is not a true peer to peer company.

 What Are The Fees?